You're on the United Kingdom website. Switch to the US website here.

 What are pension charges?

-When there are multiple pension fees - and not always displayed as clearly as they should - it can be difficult to know exactly what your pension costs you each year (let alone over its lifetime).
+However, other pension providers may charge for their service in lots of ways.
+And when there are multiple pension fees, it can be difficult to know exactly what your pension costs you each year (let alone over its lifetime).
+Providers could be charging all sorts of different pension fees, including:

 How much do pension providers charge?

 We weren’t able to find a reputable study comparing the total of all fees charged by pension providers in the UK.
-However, one report suggested that the average annual management charge was alone around 1.09%.
-The total cost would likely be higher, after other fees are priced in.
+But you can find out more about PensionBee plan charges on our dedicated fees page.

 Higher fees don’t guarantee higher returns